Get notified when FJET files again. Create a free account and we'll email you the moment its next filing is analyzed.

 During the three months ended March 31, 2026, a material weakness was identified in our financial reporting controls over the accounting for the unauthorized distributions made by Rick Svetkoff.

-Added complex debt and derivative accounting high
+Added complex debt accounting weakness high

 Added in current filing · verify on EDGAR →

-During the year ended December 31, 2024, a material weakness was identified in our financial reporting controls over complex debt accounting.
+During the year ended December 31, 2024, a material weakness was identified in our financial reporting controls over complex debt accounting. ...
 Complex debt accounting, inclusive of derivatives;

-Added stock-based compensation accounting high
+Added stock-based compensation accounting medium

 Added in current filing · verify on EDGAR →